SAP-samples/fiori-tools-samples/sample-fiori-gen-ext/README.md

 ## More info

-For additional help pleae reach out using our Community Forum: https://answers.sap.com/tags/73555000100800002345 or via email SAPFioriElements@sap.com
+For additional help please reach out using our Community Forum: https://answers.sap.com/tags/73555000100800002345 or via email SAPFioriElements@sap.com